timmcginley/41934/Focus/index.md

 *
 */index
 ```
-This course has been designed so that the emphasis is on learning _FROM BIM_ rather than learning _HOWTO BIM_ [(McGinley & Krijnen, 2021)].
-We know that we learn better when we are studying things that interest us.
-What area of building engineering knowledge are you most curious about?
+This course has been designed so that the emphasis is on learning _FROM_ BIM [(McGinley & Krijnen, 2021)].
+We learn better studying things that interest us.
+What is your building engineering knowledge focus area?

 1. [Architecture] / Fire evacuation / Acoustics
 2. [Indoor] & Energy / Acoustic / Daylight